weiyuanlou/pytao_LCLS/README.md

 # pytao_LCLS
 This repository has...

-$\rightarrow$ Instructions to setup and run basic Tao and Pytao commands
+$\rightarrow$ Instructions to setup and run basic Tao and Pytao commands.

----> Run Tao optimization and beam tracking using a simple Bmad lattice
+$\rightarrow$ Run basic Tao optimization and beam tracking using a simple Bmad lattice.

----> Run pytao on a LCLS2 lattice and apply bmad-live-model to interface with the LCLS2 machine
+$\rightarrow$ Run pytao on a LCLS2 lattice.

----> Datamap example for data conversion between LCLS2 and bmad-live-model
+$\rightarrow$ Apply bmad-live-model to interface with the LCLS2 machine via datamaps.

----> Optics matching example for LCLS2
+$\rightarrow$ Optics compensation example for LCLS2.

 The user must know basic Python and bash commands.
 All example notebooks are run on jupyter.